Temporal Still Art

 Some effects or effect settings are designed to accent motion in the source video frames.
 Other settings may suppress motion from the effect output.
 For effects like the Scan tracker or the Slit Scan, the interaction between the direction of the motion in the video sequence and the direction of the scan control in the effect can lead to interesting or chaotic processed output.
 Camera shake or pan movement will be processed as motion in a temporal effect and may lead to desirable or undesirable output depending on the particular effect you are running and what you hope to visually achieve with the effect.

 All of the examples below have an example output based on the same source video sequence of a runner.
 Because this standard source video may not really be optimal for showing off the particular effect some other examples are also presented to show off what can be done with the proper video footage for these effects.
 Generally if you want to output to a Still Image you should create a movie from a folder of Images of around 10 to 75 images.

-Again i think this helps show off the fact that you need to develop a feel for how the motion of other characteristics in your source video interact with a particular effect and it’s internal parameters to build different style temporal effects.
+Again this helps show off the fact that you need to develop a feel for how the motion of other characteristics in your source video interact with a particular effect and it’s internal parameters to build different style temporal effects.
 As always, there’s nothing like some experimentation with different settings to help develop tis understanding, and you may sometimes stumble upon interesting combinations of video motion and effect settings that lead to new and interesting results.

 Computes a simple frame difference effect.
 You could think of this as being like a motion edge effect, where the brighter a pixel the more motion is associated with it.
 Not the most visually interesting effect, but a Src Movie Frame Difference modulator based on this effect is available in many Image Operation effects and this can be very useful for spatially modulating an image processing effect based on motion.